Venkyjs-dev/DevTinder/project_notes/lession_10.md

 3. The client stores the cookie.
 4. For subsequent requests, the client sends the cookie to the server along with the request.
 5. The server checks the validity of the token inside the cookie for every request.
 If valid, it sends a response; if not, it denies access.
+6. write a auth middle ware and use that middle ware in the apis, which are needs to authencated.
+7. try to keep the token validationa and user finding login in auth middlewares and keep the request handles will be clean and clear.

 ## Basic Steps for Authentication: